 Our analysis considers the most vulnerable populations.
 Delta Adapts defines vulnerability as the intersection of exposure to climate hazards, sensitivity to those hazards, and adaptive capacity, or the ability to recover from and adapt to climate hazards.
-Delta Adapts identifies the communities with the highest social vulnerability to climate hazards, meaning the communities with high sensitivity and low adaptive capacity to flooding, extreme heat, wildfire, and drought.
+Delta Adapts identifies the communities with the highest social vulnerability to climate hazards, meaning the communities with high sensitivity and low adaptive capacity to flooding, extreme heat, and wildfire.

-January 2021 xi
+June 2021 xi